-Algebraic data types are defined using the keyword data.
-These definitions are anologous to Haskell's and OCaml's.
+Algebraic data type definitions are prefixed with the keyword data.
+They are anologous to Haskell's and OCaml's.
 Each branch is explicitly named by a data constructor and carries a number of named fields.
-If the definition is prefixed by the keyword mutable, then the tag and all fields are considered mutable, and can be modified via tag update and field update instructions; otherwise, they are considered immutable.
+If a definition begins with the keyword mutable, then the tag and all fields are considered mutable, and can be modified via tag update and field update instructions; otherwise, they are considered immutable.
 Examples appear at the top of Figure 1.
 Like a structural type, an algebraic data type definition may include an adopts clause; if omitted, adopts \perp is the default.